graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Input Coercion**

-The value for an input object should be an input object literal or an unordered map supplied by a variable, otherwise an error must be thrown.
+The value for an input object should be an input object literal or an unordered map supplied by a variable, otherwise a query error must be thrown.
 In either case, the input object literal or unordered map must not contain any entries with names not defined by a field of this input object type, otherwise an error must be thrown.